VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable
      Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from the command line if this flag isn't set.
-See ./#environment-variables for more details
+See {{% ref "./#environment-variables" %}} for more details
   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
      Deprecated, please use -license or -licenseFile flags instead.
 By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
 This flag is available only in Enterprise binaries.
-See ./enterprise.md
+See {{% ref "./enterprise.md" %}}
   -filestream.disableFadvise
      Whether to disable fadvise() syscall when reading large data files.
 The fadvise() syscall prevents from eviction of recently accessed data from OS page cache during background merges and backups.
 In some rare cases it is better to disable the syscall if it uses too much CPU
   -flagsAuthKey value